-- (a) Table may not add due to rounding. - (b) The balances shown do not reconcile directly to the cash flow statement as published in the 2006-07 Budget Papers in May 2006 due to the restatement of opening balances to reflect the actual balance as at 30 June 2006 and due to the accounting reclassification of inventory from supplies and services to purchases of non-financial assets consistent with the accounting treatment as published in the 2005-06 Financial Report for the State of Victoria. - (c) Includes depreciation and non-cash movements in liabilities such as unfunded superannuation and employee benefits. - (d) Amount available to be allocated to specific departments and projects in future budgets, including contributions to other sectors. - (e) Reflects the unallocated balance of the Meeting Our Transport Challenges Reserve which was announced in the May 2006 Budget. - (f) Includes purchases of property, plant and equipment plus contributions to other sectors less proceeds from asset sales. - (g) Reflects the recognition of new finance lease arrangements which are being delivered under the Partnerships Victoria model, with an equivalent increase in fixed assets following their expected completion and handover.
+- (d) Amount available to be allocated to specific departments and projects in future budgets, including contributions to other sectors. - (e) Reflects the unallocated balance of the Meeting Our Transport Challenges Reserve which was announced in the May 2006 Budget. - (f) Includes purchases of property, plant and equipment plus contributions to other sectors less proceeds from asset sales. - (g) Reflects the recognition of new finance lease arrangements which are being delivered under the Partnerships Victoria model, with an equivalent increase in fixed assets following their expected completion and handover.
 Projects include Southern Cross Station in 2006-07 and the Royal Women's Hospital in 2008-09.

-Table 2.5 shows an expected net result from transactions for 2006-07 of \$418.6 million and averaging \$404.8 million over the remainder of the forward estimates period.
-Adjusting for a number of expense and income items that do not require or provide cash resources during the year (principally depreciation, but also including growth in unfunded superannuation liabilities and employee benefit liabilities) yields a projected net cash inflow from operating activities for 2006-07 of \$2 316.5 million, and an average of \$1 949.4 million a year for the remaining period.
+Table 3.5 shows an expected net result from transactions for 2006-07 of \$373.6 million and averaging \$352.3 million over the remainder of the forward estimates period.
+Adjusting for a number of expense and income items that do not require or provide cash resources during the year (principally depreciation, but also including growth in unfunded superannuation liabilities and employee benefit liabilities) yields a projected net cash inflow from operating activities for 2006-07 of \$2 271.1 million, and an average of \$1 921.5 million a year for the remaining period.